 This village situated right by Warsaw is visited predominantly for its prime location near the capital.
 Many residents of Nadarzyn commute to the city centre every day.
 One reason to go is a large shopping centre where you can find things at bargain prices.
-The vicinity of the E-8 transit route makes this location quite a convenient stop for people travelling across Poland.
+The vicinity of the E-8 transit route makes this location quite a convenient stop for people travelling to Warsaw, or across Poland.

 Nadarzyn is often chosen as a place to live by Varsovians who‘ve had enough of the urban noise and traffic.
 Many detached houses and green neighbourhoods make this place an enjoyable residential area.
 It’s also popular as a holiday or weekend destination for many people from Warsaw who have property there.
 Hotels in Nadarzyn usually offer lower prices and conference centres.